Google Panda And Penguin Updates

 Just about Google Panda.

 Panda is an update to the Google algorithm that rolled out in February of 2011 and has actually been updated several times ever since.
 It is mostly dedicated to downgrading or getting rid of low quality and spam sites from the search rankings.
 Some of the primary targets of the Panda upgrade consisted of content farms – those websites that farm out low-grade content simply to fill a niche and generate marketing cash – and scraper websites that copy content wholesale from other, more legitimate sites.
-Such sites buy content, links, articles, and place them on their internet site and then plave advertisments, affiliate links, and other forms of generating income.
-These sites do not have actual unique content and are driven by automation platforms that fill the sites with content automatically.
-This puts good quality, relevancy, and unique websites lower on the rantings and Google is putting a stop to these sites.
+Such sites buy content, links, articles, and place them on their internet site and then pave advertisements, affiliate links, and other forms of generating income.
+These sites do not have actual unique content and driven by automation platforms that fill the sites with content automatically.
+This puts good quality, relevancy, unique websites lower on the rantings and Google is putting a stop to these sites.

 The preliminary Panda upgrade was not quite a success, as numerous genuine sites found themselves reduced while the websites that took their content saw an upgrade.
 Over the last couple of years, Google has actually gathered data points and released updates to the Panda tweaks in order to reverse this procedure.
 This makes it better for website and blog owners that work extremely hard at gathering, researching, and using their skills to populate a blog post, article, or web page.
-While sites that use content that is purchased, copied, and any other forms of getting content, at the lower part of the search engines.
+While sites that use content that purchased, copied, any other forms getting content, at the lower part of search engines.
 This could also penalize these sites from ever appearing in Google.